mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ### Specify Build Steps
 When you set up the **Build Steps** section of the project configuration window, the plugin provides you with three build steps:

-* To run a MATLAB build, use the [Run MATLAB Build](#run-matlab-build) step.
+* To run a MATLAB build using the MATLAB build tool, use the [Run MATLAB Build](#run-matlab-build) step.
 * To run MATLAB and Simulink tests and generate artifacts, use the [Run MATLAB Tests](#run-matlab-tests) step.
-* To run a MATLAB script, function, or statement, use the [Run MATLAB Command](#run-matlab-command) step.
+* To run MATLAB scripts, functions, and statements, use the [Run MATLAB Command](#run-matlab-command) step.

-You can specify optional MATLAB startup options for a step by first selecting **Startup options**  and then populating the box that appears in the step configuration interface.
+You can specify MATLAB startup options for a step by first selecting **Startup options**  and then populating the box that appears in the step configuration interface.
 For example, specify `-nojvm` to start MATLAB without the JVM&trade; software.
 If you specify more than one startup option, use a space to separate them (for example, `-nojvm -logfile "output.log"`).
 For more information about MATLAB startup options, see [Commonly Used Startup Options](https://www.mathworks.com/help/matlab/matlab_env/commonly-used-startup-options.html).

 > :information_source: **Note:** Selecting **Startup options** to specify the `-batch` or `-r` option is not supported.

 If you use a source code management (SCM) system such as Git&trade;, then your project should include the appropriate SCM configuration to check out the code before it can invoke the plugin.
 If you do not use any SCM systems to manage your code, then an additional build step might be required to ensure that the code is available in the project workspace before the build starts.

+> :information_source: **Note:** By default, when you use the **Run MATLAB Build**, **Run MATLAB Tests**, or **Run MATLAB Command** step, the root of your repository serves as the MATLAB startup folder.
+To run your MATLAB code using a different folder, include the `-sd` startup option or the `cd` command in the step.

 #### Run MATLAB Build
 The **Run MATLAB Build** step lets you run a build using the [MATLAB build tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html).
 You can use this step to run the tasks specified in a file named `buildfile.m` in the root of your repository.
 To use the **Run MATLAB Build** step, you need MATLAB R2022b or a later release.